-Making the ideas of liberty familiar and credible to the rising generation.
+To make the ideas of liberty familiar, credible, and compelling to the rising generation.

-- FEE will be the freedom movement’s leader in knowing our customer.
+FEE will be the movement leader in knowing our customer

 The Foundation for Economic Education is committed to nothing more nor less than the defense of our civilization against intellectual error.